larryknaebelobsidian/kingdom/Proposition 118. This view of the Kingdom is most forcibly sustained by the figure of the Barren Woman..md

 tags:
   - toc
 ---
+# Proposition 118.
+This view of the Kingdom is most forcibly sustained by the figure of the Barren Woman.

 >Who is this “*barren woman*”?
 The definite answer is given by the entire scope and order of the prediction.
 For the present, we reply: It is the Jewish nation as the covenanted elect nation, or, if the reader chooses, Jerusalem as the type of the nation, its chief representative, the nation itself being thus designated.
 >p.
 131 Vol. 2 Prop.
 118 Obs.
 2